Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-15-22 - Memory Lecture.md

 We have already talked about virtual memory and virtual addressing (Logical vs Physical Memory).

 As a process executes, the virtual addresses it operates with **must** be mapped to physical (real) addresses.
 This process is trivial if the physical addresses are mapped contiguously.
-If it is fragmented it will take a little bit longer.
+If it is fragmented it will take a little bit longer with a different process.

 This translation is the job of the **MMU**: *Memory Management Unit*.
 ![mmu.png](/img/mmu.png)